Query letter review

 Why work with me?

-As a kid, I vowed I would publish my first book by the time I was 10 (my dad said he would get me a puppy - neither happened).
+As a kid, I vowed I would publish my first book by the time I was 10 (my dad said he would get me a puppy if I did).
+Spoiler alert: neither happened.

-My first NYT-bestselling series, The Princess Swap, is traditionally published with Random House Children’s Books.
+Fast-forward about 20 years, and my first NYT-bestselling series, The Princess Swap, is traditionally published by Random House Children’s Books.

 fAQs